 Tips to Use Steam Cleaning Ovens

-- Steam clean should be done frequently without waiting for the food spills to get hardened, which will be difficult to remove.
+- Steam clean stove or oven should be done frequently without waiting for the food spills to get hardened, which will be difficult to remove.

 - Do not use any cleaning agent with water during the process as the steam will react with the cleaning agent, and the residue of the cleaning agent may later react with the food and can cause food poisoning.